Health & Safety Policies

 - The room will be well ventilated

-- Physical intervention for the purposes of correct technique will be used only when incorrect technique is dangerous.
+- Physical intervention for the purposes of correct technique will be used only when other methods of demonstration have not been effective or when incorrect technique is dangerous.

-- When physical intervention is necessary, teachers will wear visors and sanitise hands before and after.
+- When physical intervention is necessary, teachers will sanitise hands before and after.

 - Children, young people or learners who require first aid should continue to receive care in the same way.
 No additional PPE is needed because of coronavirus (COVID-19) for anyone who does not have coronavirus (COVID-19) symptoms.

-To minimise the need for parents to enter the building we have introduced a ‘Parents Portal’
+To minimise the need for parents to enter the building we have made all information available through the members area of our website.

-Additionally, within the inner foyer there is a post box for any correspondence or cash.
-Please place any money into a clearly marked envelope but where possible use the tablet or internet banking to make payments.
+Additionally, within the inner foyer of the building there is a post box for any correspondence or cash.
+Please place any money into a clearly marked envelope.

-According to guidance equipment use within the same class bubble is allowed, as long as they are cleaned regularly.
+According to guidance equipment use is allowed, as long as they are cleaned regularly.

-- For the foreseeable future we will be using minimal equipment in class.
+- We will continue to use minimal equipment in class.

 - Students will be allocated an item and it will be cleaned afterwards.